Rowland0119/MiD-face-login3/README.md

   Use a browser-based library like [face-api.js](https://justadudewhohacks.github.io/face-api.js/) (no backend needed for MVP).

 - **Wallet Integration:**
-  Use [@polkadot/extension-dapp](https://polkadot.js.org/docs/extension/) for Polkadot.js wallet connection and message signing.
+  Use [@polkadot/extension-dapp](https://polkadot.js.org/docs/extension/) for Polkadot wallet connection and message signing.
   Sensitive actions: use the `signer.signRaw` method.

 - **Demo Dapp:**